dirko/dirko.github.io/_posts/2015-07-28-Hidden-conditional-random-fields.md

 ![Hcrf scoring examples](/images/2015-07-28-Hidden-conditional-random-fields/predicted_probabilities.png "Hcrf scoring examples")

 Note that the probability of class 0 is very high if the second point in the sequence were to be near `state2`.
-Note also the linear decision boundary.
+Note also the linear decision boundary and the sigmoidal transition from low to high probability.

 ## Hyper parameters
-I also investigated how the number of hidden states and the initialisation of the parameters affects the final result for one specific synthetic training set.
+Let's investigate how the number of hidden states and the initialisation of the parameters affects the final result for one specific synthetic data set.

 ![Hcrf noise -10](/images/2015-07-28-Hidden-conditional-random-fields/noise10.png "Hcrf noise -10")
 ![Hcrf noise -3](/images/2015-07-28-Hidden-conditional-random-fields/noise3.png "Hcrf noise -3")